 All rates are per acre of water surface and are fingerling fish (1-3”).
 By initially stocking the correct numbers of fingerlings, a lake will produce sport fishing in less time and without stunting, than by releasing smaller numbers of adult fish.

-Regular Fish delivery is scheduled for Saturday, at the USDA Service Center.
-Grass carp need to be ordered by Friday, March 23, 2018 and all other fish need to be ordered by March 30, 2018.
+Regular Fish delivery is scheduled for Saturday, October, at the USDA Service Center.
+Grass carp need to be ordered by Friday, 2018 and all other fish need to be ordered by , 2018.
+You will receive a letter close to the pick-up date with a time for pick-up.
+Please call the office 309-671-7040 Ext.
+3 if you have any questions.

 HAULING TIPS FOR GETTING YOUR FISH HOME SAFELY!